-Restoring Lives Overcoming Addictions is proud to announce our program in conjunction with California Palms Addiction Recovery Campus Veterans program.
-Having The Largest Veteran bed count in the United States.
+Restoring Lives Overcoming Addictions is proud to announce our program in conjunction with American Addiction Centers Veterans program.

 We provide help for Veterans and Military personnel who struggle with drug and alcohol addiction.
-California Palms Addiction Recovery Campus is the largest residential veterans only VA substance abuse program in the United States.
-We focus on treating veterans who suffer from posttraumatic stress disorder ( PTSD) from combat who are using drugs and alcohol to cope with there combat trauma.
+American Addiction Centers has residential substance abuse programs in the United States to help veterans.
+We focus on treating veterans who suffer from posttraumatic stress disorder ( PTSD) from combat who are using drugs and alcohol to cope with their combat trauma.

-Veterans who use the Veterans Choice Program qualify for free travel to and from California Palms Veterans Addiction Recovery Center
+Veterans who use the Veterans Choice Program qualify for help from American Addiction Centers Veterans program.

 Our spacious, and first-rate rooms aren't the only thing to base your decision on.
 We offer top-notch VA substance abuse treatment services in every aspect of our facility.
 Our rooms, staff, amenities and therapy selection is all selected and tailored to each individual client we have.